 It’s no secret that filing taxes can be daunting.
 After all, organizing your essential receipts, tax slips and financial documents is time-consuming, and filling out your return is complicated.
 Taxes require careful calculations and thorough research about income brackets, benefits and deductions.
+In this article we review the common mistakes people make on tax returns in Canada.

 Every year, Canadians feel the pressure to file their taxes properly because they know that a mistake on their tax return can cost them.
 At best, a mistake could land you with a smaller refund or a larger payment.
 At worst, your tax return will raise red flags at the Canada Revenue Agency and encourage them to conduct a tax audit on you.